-Whenever I set up an appetizer table, I always check for color.
+Whenever I set up an appetizer table I always check for color.
 “You eat with your eyes first,” my mother often said, and I still hear her wisdom when planning a party.
 I am sure she would be pleased with this recipe for Zesty Herb Dip with Bell Peppers because of the vibrant color.

 This Zesty Herb Dip with Bell Peppers recipe also calls for fresh parsley.
 The trick to chopping parsley is to first run your knife along the stems to shave off the leaves, draw the leaves into a pile and rock your knife over them to chop them to the desired size.
 Cutco has an easy tutorial on How to Cut Parsley that can walk you through the steps.

 Zesty Herb Dip and Peppers

 - 1 cup sour cream

 - 3 tablespoons fresh parsley, chopped

 - 1 tablespoon dried minced onions